-Outdoors in Northern Ireland
+Outdoor photography in Northern Ireland

-Northern Ireland offers a spectacular range of walks for the serious rambler and for those who just want to take a short stroll.
-On the north coast enjoy bracing walks and dramatic views at the Giant’s Causeway.
+The north coast of Ireland offers a spectacular range of walks for the serious rambler and for those who just want to take a short stroll.
+Enjoy bracing walks and dramatic views at the world-famous Giant's Causeway.
+Interested in the Visitor Experience, please book this in advance at the Giant’s Causeway.
 Nearby, discover the historic ruins of Downhill Demesne, or stroll along the majestic sweeping arc of White Park Bay.
-Brave the elements and cross Carrick-a-Rede rope bridge, or marvel at the bustling seabird colonies at Larrybane and the views beyond to Rathlin Island and the west coast of Scotland.
-On Rathlin Island enjoy inspirational views from the path through Ballyconagan.
+Discover the tiny village of Glenoe near Larne with its spectacular waterfall, while the footpath along Skernaghan Point on the northern tip of Islandmagee leads to open headland, cliffs, coves and beautiful beaches.

 The County Down coastline has much to offer, with rocky shore and heathland at Ballymacormick Point, and wildfowl, wading birds and gulls at Orlock Point.
 Strangford Lough, one of Europe’s key wildlife habitats offers bracing coastal walks, rock pools bursting with marine life and spectacular bird watching.
 Further south, the fragile 6,000 year old sand dunes of Murlough National Nature Reserve is an extraordinarily beautiful dune landscape with a network of paths and boardwalks – perfect for walking.